giry-dev/mangrove-docs/docs/README.md

 <div class="text--justify">

-Mangrove's order book DEX lists promises instead of locked commitments.
-Liquidity can be re Liquidity Provided on Mangrove, meaning it can be deployed, lent, ready to be borrowed somewhere and at the same time displayed on Mangrove.
-Its not locked in Mangrove, but rather ready to be sourced when (and only when) an offer is taken.
+Mangrove's order book DEX lists promises instead of locked commitments (liquidity is not locked on Mangrove).
+It can be employed elsewhere until the offer is matched.
+For example, you can provide liquidity (LP) on another exchange and use this LPed liquidity on Mangrove at the same time to trade or run strategies.
+This way, you can earn from up to 6 sources of yields, points and spread.

 </div>